Agora-wireless/Agora/README.md

 Agora is a high-performance system for real-time massive MIMO baseband processing.
 Check out [Agora Wiki](https://github.com/jianding17/Agora/wiki) for Agora's design overview and flow diagram that maps massvie MIMO baseband processing to the actual code structure.
+More information about its design and evaluation results can be found in the paper to appear in CoNEXT 2020.
+\lin{I don't know how to link to Documentation below.
+Could you do it?}

 Some highlights: